-- 7. Open Space: No less than 25% of the total land area of an RPD shall be open space.
-This figure shall be computed by multiplying the Applicant's total adjacent undeveloped land acreage by a factor of 0.25, exclusive of area covered by existing water bodies and streams.
-This open space shall not include building lots, streets rights-of-way, as well as improvements or structures not allowed under subsection (g)(7) below: - a.
-At least 50% of the total open space provided shall possess no land unsuitable for development as defined in Section VII(E) of these Regulations. - b.
-Provisions shall be made to ensure that no more than 20% of the open space shall be devoted to paved areas and permitted recreation related structures. - c.
-Use of Open Space shall be subject to site plan review.
-All physical improvements proposed for the open space area of the project shall be included in the final subdivision plans. - d.
-Minor alterations may be authorized by the Planning Director after Commission approval, prior to recording of the plat.
-Minor alterations include:

-- 1. Slight changes in location of physical improvements including accessory buildings, recreation facilities and walkways. - 2.
-Slight changes in landscaping and lighting of common areas. - 3.
-All other alterations to the open space area of a final subdivision plan shall be considered major alterations and require approval of the City Plan Commission.
-Major alterations include: - a.
-Relocation of roadways and drainage facilities. - b.
-Addition of new physical facilities. - c.
+- g.
+Open Space: No less than 25% of the total land area of a Residential Planned District shall be open space.
+This figure shall be computed by multiplying the applicant's total adjacent undeveloped land acreage by a factor of .25, exclusive of area covered by existing water bodies and streams.
+This open space shall not include building lots, streets rights-of-way, as well as improvements or structures not allowed under subsection (g)(7) below: - At least 50% of the total open space provided shall possess no land unsuitable for development as defined in Section IV E below.28 - Provisions shall be made to insure that no more than 20% of the open space shall be devoted to paved areas and permitted recreation related structures. - Use of Open Space shall be subject to site plan review.
+All physical improvements proposed for the open space area of the project shall be included in the final subdivision plans. - Minor alterations may be authorized by the Planning Director after Planning commission approval, prior to recording of the plat.
+Minor alterations include: - Slight changes in location of physical improvements including accessory buildings, recreation facilities and walkways. - b.
+Slight changes in landscaping and lighting of common areas. - c.
+All other alterations to the open space area of a final subdivision plan shall be considered major alterations and require approval of the Planning Commission.
+Major alterations include: - Relocation of roadways and drainage facilities. - 2.
+Addition of new physical facilities. - 3.
 Alterations to the natural features or systems.

-After conveyance of 51% of lots, major alterations may be permitted by the City Plan Commission with written concurrence of at least 2/3 of the homeowners' association membership.
-No structure on the open space shall be located within 50 feet of a residence.
+After conveyance of 51% of lots, major alterations may be permitted by the Planning Commission with written concurrence of at least 2/3 of the homeowners association membership.
+No structure on the open space may be located within 50 feet of a residence.

-- e.
-Access areas to public open space shall be clearly marked. - f.
-Open space may be in one or more parcels. - g.
-Open space may be used for active recreation, passive recreation, buffers, conservation, agriculture, forestry, utilities, and drainage facilities.
-Where utilities and drainage facilities are to be sited in the open space area, adequate access shall be provided so that they may be serviced by City maintenance vehicles, whether or not said facilities are intended to be dedicated to the City. - h.
-Land which has been environmentally damaged prior to final approval shall not be accepted as common open space unless and until the land is returned to reasonable and appropriate condition, to effect the purpose of this section. - i.
-Impact Fee Credit: Open space dedication, as required under this Section, shall not be applied as a credit to the Capital Facilities Development Impact Fee requirement of Section III(G) of these Regulations with the following exception: - 1.
-Where by virtue of its location and size, the City Plan Commission determines a particular parcel to possess significant public value, and the developer is willing to dedicate all or a significant portion of the open space acreage for public access and use, the City Plan Commission may at its discretion waive all or part of the Capital Facilities Development Impact Fee in return for said dedication.
+- 5. Access areas to public open space shall be clearly marked. - 6.
+Open space may be in one or more parcels.

+- 7. Open space may be used for active recreation, passive recreation, buffers, conservation, agriculture, forestry, utilities, and drainage facilities.
+Where utilities and drainage facilities are to be sited in the open space area, adequate access shall be provided so that they may be serviced by City maintenance vehicles, whether or not said facilities are intended to be dedicated to the City. - 8.
+Land which has been environmentally damaged prior to final approval shall not be accepted as common open space unless and until the land is returned to reasonable and appropriate condition, to effect the purpose of this section. - 9.
+Impact Fee Credit: Open space dedication, as required under this Article, shall not be applied as a credit to the Capital Facilities Development Impact Fee requirement of Section 3(I) of these regulations with the following exception: - Where by virtue of its location and size, the Planning Commission determines a particular parcel to possess significant public value, and the developer is willing to dedicate all or a significant portion of the open space acreage for public access and use, the Planning Commission may at its discretion waive all or part of the Capital Facilities Development Impact Fee in return for said dedication. - h.
+Streets: All streets in the RPD which are intended for dedication to the City shall be improved in accordance with specifications outlined in Section XII(B) of these Regulations.
+Private roads intended for internal circulation and access shall be designed and constructed to support the weight and allow passage of City fire and rescue vehicles.
+Such roads shall be maintained to control overgrowth of vegetation and periodically resurfaced to maintain a safe and uniform driving surface.